hengenlab/musclebeachtools/README.md

 neurons[61].checkqual()
 new_neuron.checkqual()

-# if you agree merge is right
+# If you agree merge is correct
 print("Length ", len(neurons))
 # delete neurons used to merge
 neurons = np.delete(neurons, [51, 61])